mobilerobot-io/otto/README.md

 The contents of this directory are as follows:

-- README.md: you are reading this file (tell you what's what)
+- README.md		~ you are reading this file (tell you what's what)
-- Makefile ~ start infra, check status and destroy
+- Makefile		~ runs all build, config, and infra updates
-- Vagrantfile ~ start a local Virtualbox net with otto and nginx
-- infra ~ provision & config the clowdops hosting site
+- Vagrantfile	~ provision vagrant / virtual box test env
+- clowd			~ image index, provision, cfgmgmt, monitor, ci/cd
+- images		~ images created by packer for clowd
-- sites ~ sites that will be hosted by this hosting entity
+- sites			~ sites being monitored by clowd
-- src ~ source code for otto
+- src			~ source for otto

 ## Status ~ Checking Things Out